wooldridge/snippet-hunt/README.md

 AR Game is an augmented reality game played on a Google Map.

-In the game, the user explores a map of the local world and interacts with items overlaid on the map.
+The user explores a map of the local world and interacts with items overlaid on the map.

 The game uses *MarkLogic Server* as a database, *NodeJS* for server-side scripting, and *jQuery* and the *Google Maps JavaScript API v3* for client-side